I have put together this pretty comprehensive flight simulation links list that I hope will help you during your flight simulator build. Enjoy!

 Vendors I have used and/or have experience with:

-• Flight Deck Solutions (Canada) – Much of my cockpit, including my Cockpit Shell, Instrument Panel, CDU, MCP, EFIS’ and more, were purchased through them.
-Excellent quality and support although they don’t sell many components to the enthusiast these days unfortunately.
+- Flight Deck Solutions (Canada) – No longer supporting the enthusiast crowd, which is a real shame.
+Much of my cockpit, including my Cockpit Shell, Instrument Panel, CDU, MCP, EFIS’ and more, were purchased through them.
+Excellent quality and support but not an option anymore.

-• Flight Illusion (The Netherlands) – I have bought many gauges from them now.
-On the pricey side but worth the money in my opinion.
+- Flight Illusion (The Netherlands) – No longer in business, sadly.
+I have bought many gauges from them now.
+On the pricey side but were worth the money in my opinion.
 Quality is top notch and their gauges use stepper motors making operation very quiet and smooth.

-• SimKits (The Netherlands) – I bought a 737 Flaps gauge from them that was a servo-driven kit.
+- SimKits (The Netherlands) – I bought a 737 Flaps gauge from them that was a servo-driven kit.
 It was decent, but better options exist in my opinion.
 That was many years ago and I’m sure things have improved since then.
+Pricey.

 Vendors I haven’t used and have limited information on: